-When you’re choosing a spy watch, you’ll come across a massive amount of big, bulky spy watches.
+When you’re choosing a spy watch, you’ll come across a massive amount of top spy watch in the market nowadays.
 While for men that have bigger hands, that might not be a problem, they don’t look too good on a woman’s hand.
 You need something a touch smaller and not as thick, so it looks more suitable.

 Finding something like that is not as easy as you think, though.
 Most budget manufacturers tend to go with a larger watch in order to pack as much functionality as possible, so you end up with a very limited amount of small ones.